Pretraining a Shared Q-Network for Data-Efficient Offline Reinforcement Learning: Experiments

-Our method can be extended to high-dimensional state space formulation.
-Similar to other vision-based DRL, our method can be built upon popular visual offline RL methods by replacing the original state input with representation input that is extracted from the visual encoder.
-We experiment on how our method scales to higher dimensions in the V-D4RL benchmark~\citep{lu2022challenges}.
-According to Figure~\ref{ex:vd4rl}, our method successfully improves the performance of the baseline, DrQ-v2~\citep{yarats2021mastering}.
+Finally, we examine the scalability of our approach to high-dimensional visual input using the V-D4RL benchmark~\citep{lu2022challenges}.
+Similar to other vision-based offline RL methods, our framework integrates seamlessly by replacing the state input with latent representations extracted from a visual encoder.
+As shown in Figure~\ref{ex:vd4rl}, our method consistently enhances the performance of DrQ+BC~\citep{yarats2021mastering}, validating its applicability to image-based environments.